 - Kamengrad – greenfield plant (430 MW) – no financing sources yet but Chinese companies are interested

-Other lignite plants such as Bugojno and Kongora near Tomislavgrad are also mentioned periodically, however they do not seem to be moving forward at the moment.
+Other lignite plants such as Bugojno and Kongora near Tomislavgrad are also mentioned periodically, however they do not seem to be moving forward.

-As well as new coal capacity, Bosnia-Herzegovina plans a large amount of new hydropower capacity, which is proving equally or more controversial than the coal plants.
+As well as new coal capacity, Bosnia-Herzegovina plans a large amount of new hydropower capacity, which is proving at least as controversial as the coal plants.
 Numerous concessions have been issued to private companies in the last two decades but construction started very slowly.
 However in recent years it has picked up, causing increasing resistance in places like Fojnica and Kruščica.
 Due to the fragmented administrative system and lack of coherent energy planning it is hard to tell exactly which plants will go ahead, but a list of existing, planned and potential plants as of March 2018 can be found here.

 Estimates of the country’s renewable energy potential vary widely, depending on whether environmental criteria are used and what economic assessment is used.
 Some estimates of cost-competitive potential for solar PV and wind include: